 It has been a long time since I have loved Prince.
 Seeing him on the video screen fastened my treadmill reawakened many old feelings.
 Fascination.
 Confusion.
 Having the luxury of space and time between us now, I can look at him with a fresh eye.
 Simply put, in the 1980s world of big hair, Prince stood out.
 Why?
 His confidence, musical abilities, artistic generosity, and presentation distinguished him from his peers when he hit the music scene.
 He acted as if he belonged there.
 He wrote music as he belonged there.
 He carried himself as he belonged there.
 We believed he belonged there.
 He still belongs there.

 Do you belong in the world of big firms?
 Do you stand out?
 Distinguishing yourself in law school is very different from distinguishing yourself amongst others in your first-year associate class.
 How is it possible that in a class of 60 first-year associates, one or two eventually crawl to the top?
 What do these people have that others do not?

-First-year associates often believe that they are not advanced enough in their careers to start establishing names for themselves.
+First-year law firm associates often believe that they are not advanced enough in their careers to start establishing names for themselves.
 But it is never too early.
-In fact, if you wait until your second year to craft your identity, it may be too late.
-Partners and upper-level associates at firms generally form their impressions of associates fairly early on (sometimes even during their summer associate periods).
-So how can a new associate make himself or herself stand out from the crowd?
-It’s easy.
-Be a prince (or princess) amongst paupers, or in the words of the Artist Formerly Known as Prince, remember that it’s all about P-U-R-P-L-E R-A-I-N:
+It may be too late if you wait until your second year to craft your identity.
+Partners and upper-level associates at law firms generally form their impressions of associates fairly early on (sometimes even during their summer associate periods).
+So how can a new associate make themself stand out from the crowd?
+It is easy.
+Be a prince (or princess) amongst paupers, or in the words of the Artist Formerly Known as Prince, remember that it is all about P-U-R-P-L-E R-A-I-N:

 - Please take ownership.